kleinfreund/kleinfreund.de/content/post/2015/2015-12-22-favorite-tracks-of-2015.md

 ![Detail from the artwork](/img/posts/tracks-2015/09.jpg)

-<p>This is a vacation track, isn’t it?
+This is a vacation track, isn’t it?
 It sure sounds like one.
 Good for me.
-Haven’t left the country this year.</p>
+Haven’t left the country this year.